HEFTIEProject/heftie-textbook/book/4-processing.md

 import numpy.typing as npt

-def apply_to_slice(
+def apply_to_chunk(
     f: Callable[[npt.NDArray[Any]], npt.NDArray[Any]],
     input_array: zarr.Array,
     output_array: zarr.Array,
-    slc: slice,
+    chunk_index: slice,
 ) -> None:
     """
-    Copy a specific slice of data from one array to another, applying a function in between.
+    Copy a specific chunk of data from one array to another, applying a function in between.

     Parameters
     ----------